JONES ON JONES

 DJ: Soon, I hope!

-(A deep thank to Monica Colussi and Sara!)
+(A deep thank to Monica Colussi, Alessio and Sara!)

-DAVID BOWIE: A LIFE will be officially presented in a private event with Dylan Jones on 28th September as a part of David Bowie Tribute, an exhibition curated and organized by Monica Colussi at the Fiat Chrysler Village in Wigmore Street, London.
+DAVID BOWIE: A LIFE was officially presented in a private event with Dylan Jones on 28th September 2017 as a part of David Bowie Tribute, an exhibition curated and organized by Monica Colussi at the Fiat Chrysler Village in Wigmore Street, London.

 Here our review of David Bowie: A Life.